Sierra Leone declares emergency as Ebola death toll hits 729

 Health officials are scrambling to avoid an Ebola outbreak in Lagos, but say there are so far no signs of further cases.

-Ghana is introducing body temperature screening of all travelers from West African countries at Accra airport and other entry points.
+Ghana is introducing body temperature screening of all travellers from West African countries at Accra airport and other entry points.
 Authorities there are monitoring 11 passengers who disembarked from Sawyer's flight.

 The U.S. Peace Corps said it was withdrawing 340 volunteers from Liberia, Sierra Leone and Guinea after two of them came in contact with a person who later died of the virus.